Tarrasch/ravens-test/README.markdown

       $ python ArashRouhani_Project_2.py

 Works for me.
+It takes one minute on my machine.
 In the unlikely case that you don't have pyyaml, I've included the lib in the zip.
 If that is not working because you have python 3, you can download the source [here] and replace the `yaml` folder with the one in the **source** (either `.zip` or `.tar.gz`) archive from the `lib3` folder.

 ## Experementing with the programs verbosity